zsb8/Devops/README.md

 # Devops
-Seet the README.md in every subfolder.
+Read the README.md in every subfolder.